dakosneron/the-just-bound/the-just-bound-manifesto.md

 > The moment one allows exemption, one permits rational domination.

 ## 7. The Bound and the Just-Bound
 Any agent who lives under a norm is considered bound.
 This includes irrational, self-exempting, or tyrannical norms.

-But only agents who follow norms that are rational, universal, and non-tyrannical are considered just-bound.
-The just-bound are not ethically special—they are simply structurally coherent.
-And because of that, they are the only agents against whom domination cannot be justified rationally.
+But only agents who follow just-binding norms — norms that are rational, universal — are considered Just-Bound.

+Just-binding norms are not defined by outcome or ethics, but by internal structure: they allow no privilege, no exemption, no contradiction.

+The Just-Bound are not ethically superior — they are simply structurally valid.
+They may not be safe, but they are not vulnerable to rational domination

 ## 8. Tyranny as the False Norm
 Tyranny appears structurally valid: it is rational and universal.
 But this is deceptive.
 Its collapse will be shown.